christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - What variations can they try?
 - What should they observe and record?
 - Where are the edges of the boundary in their setup?
-- Documentation checkpoints with Conversational Log Protocol
+- Documentation checkpoints with Structured Dialogue Protocol
 - **Length:** 50-100 word segments with checkpoints
 - **Tone:** Experimental, collaborative, dialogue-focused

 #### 4. Documentation Exchange Checkpoint

-- **Log Initiation Command** (bold): Practitioner declares documentation purpose
+- **Log Command** (bold): Practitioner declares documentation purpose
-- **System Interface Conversation Prompt**: Structured dialogue capturing required elements
+- **System Query**: Structured dialogue capturing required elements
 - This becomes the central learning moment, not peripheral reflection

 #### 5. Bridge to Integration (Transitional Register)